Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: Abstract

 \section{Abstract}

-Let $(X,\w)$ be a symplectic rational 4 manifold.
-We study the space of tamed almost complex structures $\mJ_{\w}$ using a fine decomposition via smooth rational curves and a relative version of the infinite dimensional Alexander duality.
+Let $(X,\w)$ be a symplectic rational surface.
+We study the space of tamed almost complex structures $\mJ_{\w}$ using a fine decomposition via smooth rational curves and a relative version of the infinite dimensional Alexander-Pontrjagin duality.
 This decomposition provides new understandings of both the variation and stability of the symplectomorphism group $Symp(X,\w)$ when deforming $\w$.
-In particular, we compute the rank of $\pi_1(Symp(X,\w))$ with Euler number $\chi(X)\leq 7$ in terms of the number $N$ of -2 symplectic sphere classes.
-In addition, for $(\CC P^2 \# 5{\overline {\CC P^2}},\omega)$, we completely determine the Torelli symplectic mapping class group (TSMC): TSMC is trivial if $N>8$; it is $\pi_0(\Diff^+(S^2,5))$ if $N=0$ (by \cite{Sei08},\cite{Eva11}), $\pi_0(\Diff^+(S^2,4))$ in the remaining case.
-Further, we find a lower bound of the rank of $\pi_1(Symp(\CC P^2 \# 5{\overline {\CC P^2}})$, which together with the upper bound in \cite{McD08} gives the precise rank in most occasions.
-Our results can be uniformly presented in terms of Dynkin diagrams of type $\aA$ and type $\DD$ Lie algebras.
+In particular, we compute the rank of $\pi_1(Symp(X,\w))$ with $\chi(X)\leq 7$ in terms of the number $N_{\w}$ of $(-2)$-symplectic sphere classes.